-Once on a silent weekend morning, much to my surprise, I heard some pleasant Indian musical notes being played on an air instrument in the streets outside.
-I noticed that the music stopped at certain intervals.
-Even though I had rushed to the balcony, I could not spot the source of the music.
+Once on a quiet weekend morning, I heard some pleasant Indian music outside my apartment.
+I noticed that the music stopped at specific intervals.
+Although I rushed to the balcony, I could not spot the source of the music.

-My husband and I were getting ready for our weekly grocery shopping.
-We could hear the music again and got much louder as we descended the stairs of our apartment.
-As soon as we reached our apartment’s tiny parking lot, we bumped into our apartment owner, who was paying respects to an ox.
-Our apartment owner, a true kannadiga (Person who is native to Karnataka, India) is a vegan and very religious.
+I was getting ready for the weekly grocery shopping.
+I could hear the music again, and it got much louder as I descended the apartment.
+As soon as I reached our apartment’s tiny parking lot, I bumped into my apartment landlord, who was paying respects to an ox.
+Our landlord, a true Kannadiga (person native to Karnataka, India) is a vegetarian and a very religious person.

-A beautifully decorated and a fairly healthy-looking ox was standing near to the parking lot of our apartment.
-A youngster with a simple air instrument was standing beside the ox.
-Out of curiosity, we stayed to watch the rituals that were being performed.
+A beautifully decorated and a fairly healthy-looking ox and a man with an air instrument was in the parking lot.
+Being curious, I stayed to watch the rituals that were being performed.
 Besides, the way to our vehicle was blocked.
-The owner handed over the offerings (coconuts and bananas) meant for the ox to the youngster and got started with the rituals.
-While he was seeking blessings by touching the ox 360 degree, the poor thing was continuously drooling, eyeing the goodies in the youngster’s hands.
-When the prayers ended after about 7-8 minutes or so, the youngster left with the offerings and the ox.
-I wonder whether the ox ever got to eat the coconuts!
+The landlord handed over the offerings (coconuts and bananas) meant for the ox to the man and got started with the rituals.
+While my landlord was seeking blessings by touching the ox 360 degrees, the poor thing was drooling continuously, eyeing the goodies in the man’s hand.
+The prayers ended after about 7-8 minutes, and the man left with the offerings and the ox.
+I wonder whether the ox ever got to eat the goodies!

-Once on the way back home from work, while travelling in an auto-rickshaw through a busy market road, I saw a cow trying to look inside a small lights and fixtures shop.
-The cow literally climbed the two steps which led to the entrance of the shop and poked its head inside.
-I couldn’t understand what it was that fascinated the cow but I guess the fully lit and sparkling shop must have caught its attention.
-It could even be that the shopkeeper had offered something to the cow when it passed by.
-I didn’t have the chance for another glimpse as the auto-rickshaw sped off like a pro car racer dodging all the other bikes, cars and some misfortunate pedestrians who got stuck in the middle of the road while crossing.
+Another time it was totally amusing to see a cow climbing few steps of a small lights and fixtures shop to peek inside.
+I guess the fully lit and sparkling shop must have caught its attention.
+It could even be that the shopkeeper had offered something to eat when it passed by.
+I couldn’t get a second look as the auto-rickshaw I was traveling sped-off like a pro car racer dodging all the other bikes, cars and some misfortunate pedestrians who got stuck in the middle of the road while crossing.